Global Health Program

 The Division of Nutritional Sciences Global Health Program offers students from any field of study the opportunity to explore and apply global health knowledge through experiential learning.
-The program is directed by Jeanne Moseley with the support and guidance of a Global Health Advisory Board composed of faculty, graduate students, and undergraduate students from across colleges and departments, representing diverse disciplines related to global health.

 We define global health as research, service, and training that address health problems that transcend national boundaries and disproportionately affect the resource-poor.
 Our mission is to engage new researchers and practitioners in the field of global health and to establish new and unique relationships that foster a multidisciplinary approach to understanding and solving global health problems.

 (photo: Cornell University & Kilimanjaro Christian Medical University College Student, Faculty and Staff)